astronomer/docs/astro/celery-executor.md

 3. Configure the following settings:

     - **Worker type**: Choose the amount of resources that each worker will have.
     - **Storage**: (Hosted only) Choose the amount of ephemeral storage in GiB assigned to each worker.
 This storage volume is transient and allows for the temporary storage and processing of data.
-The worker is assigned 0.25 GiB, the minimum, by default.
+The worker is assigned 10 GiB, the minimum, by default.
 The maximum quota is 100GiB.
+Only ephemeral storage requests that are greater than the default minimum of 10GiB are charged.
     - **Concurrency**: The maximum number of tasks that a single worker can run at a time.
 If the number of queued and running tasks exceeds this number, a new worker is added to run the remaining tasks.
 This value is equivalent to the Apache Airflow [worker concurrency](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#worker-concurrency) setting.
 It is 16 by default.
     - **Worker Count (Min-Max)**: The minimum and maximum number of workers that can run at a time.
 The number of running workers changes based on **Concurrency** and the current number of tasks in a queued or running state.
 By default, the minimum number of workers is 1 and the maximum is 10.